graphitefriction/graphitefriction.com/README.md

     gem install bundler rubygems-bundler
     GEM_HOME=$HOME/.gem/ruby/system gem regenerate_binstubs

+NOTE: The noexec wrapper fails to select the correct version of Awestruct if that version is not installed.
+See https://github.com/mpapis/rubygems-bundler/issues/37

 Now, inside the website project directory (i.e., this directory), use bundler to install the gems specified in Gemfile, including Awestruct:

     GEM_HOME=$HOME/.gem/ruby/system bundle install